jack-blackson/ioBroker.countdown/README.md

 ### 2.3.0 (2024-09-20)
 * (jack-blackson) Compatibility for js-controller 7
+* (jack-blackson/bagsik) Added new object fullJSON with all objects included - thanks to bagsik who had the idea and created the code!

 ### 2.2.1 (2024-09-14)
 * (jack-blackson) Additional check to avoid not allowed signs in countdown name